Chai Jin: Imprisonment

 Song Jiang launches a military attack on Gaotangzhou to save Chai Jin.
 After Gongsun Sheng defeats Gao Lian in a battle of magic, the outlaws flock into the prison to search for Chai Jin.
 But none could locate him.
 A jailer tells them he has hidden Chai in a dry well to keep him from being harmed by Gao.
 Li Kui volunteers to go down the deep shaft to fetch Chai up.
-As Chai has been tormented and deprived of nourishment for days, he is close to death when hauled out of the well.
+As Chai has been tormented and deprived of nourishment for days, he is already close to death when he was being hauled out of the well.
 Fortunately, he survives.
 Chai Jin joins Liangshan, knowing that the danshu tiequan is a fraud.

 Becoming an outlaw

 Chai Jin is placed in charge of Liangshan's accounts with Li Ying after the 108 Stars of Destiny came together in what is called the "Grand Assembly".
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.